TheDataShed/shedlabs-helloworld/README.txt

 Here's what you need to do to get started...

-Please ensure HyperV is not running on your laptop.
+Please ensure HyperV/VMWare is not running on your laptop.

-Windows
+Windows & OS X

 	1) Download Docker here: https://docs.docker.com/windows/step_one/
 	   I had some issues connecting to the Virtual Box VM via the Dcoker Quickstart Terminal.